jordanbrauner/moonlight-mansion/README.md

 3. Event Card effects resolved based on player's chosen action and the card is discarded.
 4. Moon level increases by 1.

+## Card Effects
+The room and item card effects are currently using placeholder text.
+Here's how to make sense of them.
+Each effect has a name followed by a "U" or "D" and a number.
+The "U" (up) and "D" (down) detail whether you will gain or lose the amount of the number that follows it.
+Example: "sanityU3" means that you 3 sanity will be added to your sanity level while "sanityD1" means you will lose 1 from your sanity level.

+1. sanity
+Sanity is essentially your life.
+If it hits zero you lose the game.

+2. moon
+The moon level is a time limit that increases at the end of every player turn.
+You can slow or speed up depending on the result of the effect resolved.
+Example: "moonD3" lowers the moon level by 3.

+3. item
+The item effect tells you to draw or discard a certain amount of cards from your hand (the inventory).
+Example: You would draw one card with "itemU1".

+4. relic
+"relicU" means you draw the "Ancient Relic" card.
+This is what you need in your hand when the time limit is up to witn the game. "relicD" forces you to discard the card from your hand.

+*Not yet implemented*
+1. oldKey
+Once implemented, this card will be essential to succeeding in one particular room card that rewards you with the "Ancient Relic".

 # Screenshot of Moonlight Mansion
 [Screenshot](http://imgur.com/5mhX2Wf)